PennyLaneAI/pennylane/doc/concepts/quantum_nodes.rst

 :html:`<br>`

 .. note:: Quantum information can be simulated on a classical computer, but in general this cannot be done efficiently.

 Interfacing the classical and quantum worlds
 ============================================

 There are many schemes for inputting classical information into quantum systems, but these can often get quite complex.
 To connect between the classical and quantum worlds, PennyLane uses two straightforward methods:

+1. **Gate parameters**

-1. **Gate parameters**: The gates used in a quantum circuit often have classical parameters associated with them.
+   The gates used in a quantum circuit often have classical parameters associated with them.
 This classical information determines how a quantum state is transformed — e.g., what angle we should rotate the quantum state by.
 Thus, gate arguments provide us a way to imprint classical data onto quantum states, converting classical information to quantum information [#]_.

-2. **Measurement of a quantum circuit**: Measurements convert quantum information (the state of a quantum system) into classical information (the measurement value).
+2. **Measurement of a quantum circuit**

+   Measurements convert quantum information (the state of a quantum system) into classical information (the measurement value).
 Measurements often have a distribution of outcomes, with the pattern becoming clear only after a sufficient number of measurements are taken.

    To simplify things, we will work with expectation values (i.e., averages) of measurement outcomes as our primary mechanism for obtaining classical information from quantum devices [#]_.

 The quantum node abstraction
 ============================

 A quantum node (:mod:`QNode <pennylane.qnode>`) is a computational encapsulation of a quantum function :math:`f(x;\bm{\theta})` which has different resolution for different computational devices.

 - For a quantum computing device, a quantum node is an explicit circuit whose gates are parameterized by :math:`x` and :math:`\bm{\theta}` and whose measurement outcomes are averaged to produce an expectation value.
 - For a classical computing device, a quantum node is a callable function, taking the arguments :math:`(x,\bm{\theta})` and returning the value :math:`f(x;\bm{\theta})`.
 The classical device cannot "zoom in" and see any intermediate state of the quantum circuit.

 :html:`<br>`